1 Introduction

 Within each of these broad themes, we identify compelling questions that define our priorities and drive what instruments we build and what experiments we design.
 These science drivers change over time, as new discoveries are made and our understanding deepens.

 Informed by the community-driven Snowmass planning process, we have identified a new set of three science themes and six science drivers.
-The drivers evolved from those of the previous decade.
+The drivers evolved from those in the 2014 P5 report.

 Decipher